szelpe/woocommerce-barion/README.md

 - Adds Barion as a payment option to the WooCommerce checkout page
 - Redirects the user to the Barion payment page after checkout
 - Handles the callback from Barion after payment
-  - sets the order status to "Succeeded" or "Failed" respectively
+  - sets the order status to "processing", "completed" or "failed" respectively

 **Refunds are not supported yet.**